baseprime/grapnel/README.md

 ## Named Parameters

-Grapnel.js supports regex style routes similar to Sinatra, Restify, and Express.
+Grapnel supports regex style routes similar to Sinatra, Restify, and Express.
 The properties are mapped to the parameters in the request.
 ```javascript
 router.get('products/:id?', function(req){
     // GET /file.html#products/134